krstern/mm-technical-documentation/__documentation/Datasheet -- Digital IO Module/Datasheet--Digital_IO_Module.md

 #### MachineLogic
 The [MachineLogic]() programming interface also allows for the Digital IO Module.
+[KRS: What do you mean by "also allows for"?
+Maybe "includes Digital IO Module options.", or something?]

-#### Python Programs
+#### Python programs
-Refer to the latest [Python API](https://github.com/VentionCo/mm-python-api) for further details on how to control the Digital IO Module with Python programs.
+Refer to the latest [Python API](https://github.com/VentionCo/mm-python-api) for details on how to control the Digital IO Module with Python programs.

 ### Notes
 - Missing Figure 5
-- Needs proof Reading
+- Needs proofreading